Selenium Course

 When you use the excel sheet as data source, you can store the following:

-• User name and password credentials of different environments: You can store the access credentials of the different applications/ environments in the excel sheet.
-You can store them in encoded format and whenever you want to use them, you can decode them instead of leaving it plain and unprotected.
+User name and password credentials of different environments: You can store the access credentials of the different applications/ environments in an Excel sheet.
+You can store them in an encoded format, and whenever you want to use them, you can decode them instead of leaving them plain and unprotected.

-• Test cases to be executed: You can list down the entire set of test cases in a column and in the next column, you can specify either Yes or No which indicates if you want that particular test case to be executed or ignored.
+Test cases to be executed: You can list the entire set of test cases in a column, and in the next column, you can specify either Yes or No, which indicates whether you want that particular test case to be executed or ignored.

-When you use the excel sheet for DataDriven Test, you can store the data for different iterations to be performed in the tests.
-For example while testing a web page, the different sets of input data that needs to be passed to the test box can be stored in the excel sheet.
+When you use the Excel sheet for Data-Driven Tests, you can store the data for different iterations of the tests.
+For example, while testing a web page, the different sets of input data that need to be passed to the test box can be stored in the Excel sheet.

 Selenium provides a PROXY class to redirect browsing from a proxy.
 Look at the example below: